Search archived articles, review expert clinical advice, and access helpful professional links and information.

-Michelle is an occupational therapist with 25 years of experience and former Clinical Director of The Assistive Technology Clinics of The Children’s Hospital of Denver.
-She is a well-respected lecturer, both nationally and internationally and has authored 4 book chapters and nearly 200 articles.
+Michelle is an occupational therapist with 30 years of experience and has been in private practice, Access to Independence, for 10 years.
+She is a well-respected lecturer, both nationally and internationally and has authored 6 book chapters and over 200 articles.
 She is the editor of Fundamentals in Assistive Technology, 4th ed. and Clinical Editor of NRRTS Directions magazine.
 Michelle is on the teaching faculty of RESNA.
-Michelle is a past member of the Rehabilitation Engineering Research Center (RERC) on Wheeled Mobility Advisory Board and is a member of the Clinician Task Force.
+Michelle is a member of the Clinician Task Force.
 Michelle is a certified ATP, certified SMS and is a Senior Disability Analyst of the ABDA.

 Adrienne Lauer, EdD, OTR/L

 Dr. Lauer has 27 years experience in occupational therapy in both clinical and academic settings.
 She has worked with a broad spectrum of clients and has particular interest in technology and how it assists clients to maintain or regain independence in occupations.

 Topic: Compliance/Regulatory Issues